NazAhmadi/CMINNs/README.md

-# Physics-Informed Neural Networks (PINNs) for Enhanced Pharmacokinetic and Pharmacodynamic (PKPD) Modeling
+# CMINNs: Compartment Model Informed Neural Networks -- Unlocking Drug Dynamics

-This repository contains the code and resources for the paper: [Physics-Informed Neural Networks Provide Insights into Anomalous Diffusion and Drug Dynamics in PKPD Models](https://arxiv.org/abs/2409.12998).
+This repository contains the code and resources for the paper: [CMINNs: Compartment Model Informed Neural Networks -- Unlocking Drug Dynamics](https://arxiv.org/abs/2409.12998).
 Our work introduces an innovative approach to pharmacokinetics (PK) and pharmacodynamics (PD) modeling, which enhances traditional multi-compartment models using fractional calculus and time-varying parameters.

 ## Overview